arabidopsis/typescript-definitions/README.md

 Since javascript will be dominant on the client for the forseeable future there remains the problem of communicating with your javascript from your rust server.

-Fundamental to this is to keep the datatypes on either side of the connection (http/websocket) in sync.
+Fundamental to this is to keep the data types on either side of the connection (http/websocket) in sync.

 Typescript is an incremental typing system for javascript that is as almost(!) as tricked as rust... so why not create a typescript definition library based on your rust code?